 Important Dates for the MacInder family

 This web page shows only a small excerpt of our MacInder research.
-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early MacInder History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early MacInder History in all our PDF Extended History products and printed products wherever possible.

 MacInder Spelling Variations

 Although Medieval Scotland lacked a basic set of spelling rules, which meant that scribes recorded names according to their sounds it was not uncommon for the names of a father and son to be recorded differently.
 As a result, there are many spelling variations of Scottish single names.
 MacInder has been written Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.